 While it’s true that blogging is an important element of content marketing – it’s not the only one.
 There are many types of content, from mailshots and testimonials to interviews and podcasts.
 With fresh, creative ways to tell your story, you can easily boost your content strategy.

-In this article, we’re taking a look at 10 different types of content you can create as well as blogs.
+In this article, we’re taking a look at 10 types of content you can create as well as blogs.

-There’s been a 70% increase in the amount of online audio content in the last few years, which is a huge leap.
+There’s been a 70% increase in online audio content in the last few years, which is a huge leap.
 It’s largely down to the fact that audio content is a more convenient way to consume information, especially when you take our increasingly busy lives into account.
 With podcasts, you can reach your audience while they’re on the go, be it on their commute or when they’re getting on with household chores.

 And, with distributors like SoundCloud and iTunes, it’s now easier than ever to inform, educate or entertain people.

 Email marketing should be part of your content strategy for the simple fact that it helps create and develop relationships with customers.
 They can help you to generate leads, build trust and are useful to inform people of your latest news.

 Don’t forget that newsletters bring people to your website – you can include links to any pages you want people to visit.

 Measuring how the newsletter performs is just as important as the content you write.
 By checking out how many people open it and what they click on, you can understand the content they want to see more of.
 Platforms like Mailchimp have a section that is similar to Google Analytics that gives you all this information.

 If it’s done well, your audience will get plenty of value from it since you can round up your recent content, offer incentives, add links to your latest deals, and so much more.

 A case study is an ideal format to highlight a success story.
 If your clients have used your products or services and loved them, tell that to the world.
 Case studies double as testimonials because they encourage potential clients to consider you as a business.